-The Licensee shall meet the quality of service requirements as set out in Schedule XX and any other as may be prescribed by the Authority from time to time.
+The Licensee shall meet the quality of service requirements as set out in the Quality of Service Regulations, Schedule XX and any other requirements as may be prescribed by the Authority from time to time.

 The Licensee shall enter into a Service Level Agreement (SLA) with a Requesting Licensee to ensure the connectivity service provided is of an agreed quality.
 The Licensee shall file a Reference SLA with the Authority and publish it on its website.

-The licensee shall install its Network Services infrastructure using state-of-the-art technology and shall provide the network equipment in accoedance with ITU or other International standards approved by the Authority.
+The licensee shall install its Network Services infrastructure using state-of-the-art technology and shall provide the network equipment in accordance with ITU or other International standards approved by the Authority.

 The Licensee shall take reasonable and prudent measures to ensure that its Services are available at all times.
 Any fault in any component of its network shall be repaired as promptly as possible.

-The Licensee shall ensure that its Network Services infrastructure does not fail, in any way, meeting or exceeding quality of service standards imposed on licensed telecommuniucation service providers and other licensed Network Services infrastructure providers making use of its network.
+The Licensee shall ensure that its Network Services infrastructure does not fail, in any way, meeting or exceeding quality of service standards imposed on licensed telecommunication service providers and other licensed Network Services infrastructure providers making use of its network.

 The Authority may carry out performance tests and evaluate Quality of Service parameters in licensee’s network at any time during the tenure of the license.
 The licensee shall provide ingress equipment and any other support necessary for carrying out such tests.